vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 id: gdc_catalog_export
 ---

-GoodData.UI visual components render data stored in your GoodData platform projects.
-Your application specifies what data to render by referencing the Logical Data Model (LDM) objects: attributes, display forms, facts, and measures.
+GoodData.UI visual components render data stored in your GoodData platform or GoodData.CN workspaces.
+Your application specifies what data to render by referencing the Logical Data Model (LDM) objects: attributes, display forms (also known as labels), facts, and measures.

 To simplify this task, GoodData.UI offers the `@gooddata/catalog-export` tool. `@gooddata/catalog-export` exports a list of catalog items and date datasets from a GoodData project into JavaScript or TypeScript code.
 The generated code